EsdenRun/DIRAC-test/docs/source/install.rst

 Main package
 ************

-The ``scglue`` package can be installed via conda using one of the following commands:
+The ``spagnns`` package can be installed via conda using one of the following commands:

 .. code-block:: bash
     :linenos:

-    conda install -c conda-forge -c bioconda scglue  # CPU only conda install -c conda-forge -c bioconda scglue pytorch-gpu  # With GPU support
+    conda install -c conda-forge -c bioconda spagnns  # CPU only conda install -c conda-forge -c bioconda spagnns pytorch-gpu  # With GPU support

 Or, it can also be installed via pip:

 .. code-block:: bash
     :linenos:

-    pip install scglue
+    pip install spagnns

 .. note::
     To avoid potential dependency conflicts, installing within a